ant-design/ant-design/components/grid/index.en-US.md

 ## Outline

-In the grid system, we define the frame outside the information area based on row and colum,to ensure that every area can steady arrangement.
+In the grid system, we define the frame outside the information area based on row and column, to ensure that every area can steady arrangement.

 Following is a brief look at how it works: